scrive/scrive-apidocs/backend/flow/docs/flow-api-guide.md

 Flow uses the same authentication mechanisms as the Document API.
 In this guide, we will be using so-called personal access credentials, which should be sufficient to test-drive the API.
 See the [Authentication section](https://apidocs.scrive.com/#authentication) of the Document API documentation for more details and also information on how to configure a full OAuth workflow.

+Note that when using OAuth Flow requires a token with privilege `FULL_ACCESS`.

 ### Obtaining the Credentials

 To run the examples in this guide you will need an account in the Scrive `dev` environment at [https://dev.scrive.com](https://dev.scrive.com).